Lenny4/float-div/README.md

 - animation: animationTime to fadeIn element (if no animation then set animation to `null`)
 - gridWidth: this plugin is based on a grid system of 12 columns (bootstrap default grid system) if you use another lib than bootstrap with a different grid system then change this parameter
-- reloadFloat: corresponds of all size of the window where the disposition of the div might change, by default we use the bootstrap option (https://getbootstrap.com/docs/4.0/layout/grid/#grid-options)
+- reloadFloat: corresponds of all the sizes of the window where the disposition of the div might change, by default we use the bootstrap option (https://getbootstrap.com/docs/4.0/layout/grid/#grid-options)

 ## Usage
-- ####With bootstrap
+- #### With bootstrap
 ```html
 <div class="float-div position-relative">
     <div class="card col-12 col-md-3">0<br/>0<br/>0</div>